jhackett1/eventful-user-manager/readme.md

 Eventful user manager
 =====================

-Simple command line utility to manager roles of Eventful users.
+Simple command line utility to manage roles of Eventful users.

 You can do four things:
 * **Promote** delegates to organisers (admins)